gmlapierre/image_scrapper/readme.md

 #Requirements
 Download chrome web driver and set path to [chrome web driver](http://chromedriver.chromium.org/downloads) executable in image_scrapper.conf file.
 This code is made to work for windows.
-Some adaptations will be required to run on linux or mac
+Some adaptations might be required to run on linux or mac

 #How to use the scrapper
 Create and activate your virtual env
-Modify the image_scrapper.conf file following the instructions in the comments
+Modify the image_scrapper.conf file following the instructions in the comments Add image classes to search in the search_items.csv

 #Note to developers
 Do not commit paths in the config file